eclipsesource/tabris-js/doc/build.md

 | Theme                   |- `@style/Theme.Tabris`<br/>- `@style/Theme.Tabris.Light`<br/>- `@style/Theme.Tabris.Light.DarkAppBar` (Default)<br/><br/>In addition to the bundled Tabris themes, a resource reference to a custom Android theme can be specified.
 Custom themes have to inherit from one of the Tabris base themes.<br/><br/>Example: `<preference name="Theme" value="@style/Theme.MyAppTheme" />` |
 | ThemeSplash             | - `@style/Theme.Tabris.SplashScreen`<br/>- `@style/Theme.Tabris.Light.SplashScreen` (Default)<br/><br/>The splash screen is shown to the user while the app is starting up.
 By default this screen has a white background.
 The `ThemeSplash` preference allows to set one of the bundled themes or to provide a custom theme.<br/><br/>Example: `<preference name="ThemeSplash" value="@style/Theme.Tabris.SplashScreen" />`<br/><br/>Note that the `config.xml` element `<splash .. />` can be used to set an image on the splash screen.
 For styling guides see the material design guidelines on [launch screens](https://material.google.com/patterns/launch-screens.html). |

+For more information, see [Theming an Android app](theming-android.md).

 ### The .tabrisignore file

 The tabris.js build packages the contents of your project into the app.
 You can exclude certain files or directories that are not required in the packaged app, such as tests or developer documentation.
 Files and directories to be ignored by the build can be listed in a file named `.tabrisignore`.
 The format of this ignore file follows the same rules as a [`.gitignore`](http://git-scm.com/docs/gitignore) file.